Go to the Students section

 Applications for initial promotion to Reader, and for subsequent promotion to the higher levels, will be invited annually, normally in October, with a closing date in January.
 Potential applicants should contact their faculty to confirm the faculty closing date for applications.
 Applications should be submitted to the faculty, who will forward the whole application, including the critical appraisal from the PVC/Dean to firstname.lastname@example.org by the central deadline.

-Applicants are required to provide a CV in the specified format and to adhere to the stated limits on the length of applications.
-Alternative formats are not acceptable.
+Applicants are required to provide a CV that specifically addresses the key criteria.
+Care should be taken to address the key criteria for promotion to Reader as specified above.
 The CV should be accompanied by a covering letter from the applicant summarising the case for promotion and indicating the grade to which promotion is sought.
 Additionally, the PVC Dean of the Faculty should provide written assessment of the application.

 Applicants are asked to suggest the names and contact details of three external referees who should be fully independent and clear authorities in the field of work concerned; and who should not be existing or former colleagues, or peers with whom the candidate has worked closely.

 Applications will be assessed initially by the committee at a meeting normally held in March.
 For those where a prima facie case is judged to have been made, external references will be sought to inform a final decision that will be taken at the following meeting.

 For applications that are progressing to references, HR will contact the three referees suggested by the candidate.
 At least three independent external references will usually be required.
 The committee will have discretion to approach any of the referees suggested by the candidate, or to identify others as appropriate.

 At the meeting in July, the committee will normally reach a decision on the basis of the application documentation and the references that are received.